What is Earthling Enterprises about?

 ABC News published this article about Helen Schwencke’s work on Tues, 13/2/18

-I have been developing butterfly life-cycle and host plant interpretation signs for over 50 different butterfly host plants.
+Over 40 butterfly life-cycle and host plant interpretation signs covering 60 different butterfly host plants.
 These are available to organisations, business and places that want to feature their butterfly plants.
 See the link for some examples.

 Create More Butterflies